 ||University of Alabama in Huntsville||Member, Networking and Social Media

 ||University of Geneva||Member, Special Journals

 ||Indian Institute of Technology Ropar||Treasurer

 San Jose Convention Center

-The Photonic Detection Technical Group recently hosted the following two webinars for their members, which are now available to view on-demand:
+The Photonic Detection Technical Group has hosted the following webinars for their members, which are now available to view on-demand: